-Also known as feline bronchial disease, allergic bronchitis, allergic airway disease and allergic asthma), asthma is a noninfectious respiratory condition that is characterised by acute constriction of the lower airways, resulting in coughing and respiratory distress.
-Asthma is one of the most common causes of respiratory diseases in cats, affecting around one in 100.
-Attacks may range from mild to severe and life threatening.
+Also known as feline bronchial disease, allergic bronchitis, allergic airway disease and allergic asthma), asthma is a noninfectious respiratory condition that is characterised by acute constriction of the lower airways, which results in coughing and respiratory distress.
+Asthma is one of the most common causes of respiratory diseases in cats, affecting around one in 100, attacks may range from mild to severe and life-threatening.

-The condition is triggered by inhalation of an allergen.
-Common allergens include pollen, perfume, cigarette smoke, smoke from household fires, mould, household sprays (hairspray, air fresheners etc.) and dust from cat litter.
-Cats of all age and breed can be affected, however, Siamese tend to be over-represented which suggests a genetic predisposition.
+Inhalation of an allergen is the trigger of asthma with common allergens such as pollen, perfume, cigarette smoke, smoke from household fires, mould, household sprays (hairspray, air fresheners etc.) and dust from cat litter.
+Over-representation of Siamese cats suggests a genetic predisposition, however, cats of all ages and breed can be asthmatic.
 Obese cats are also at greater risk of developing asthma.

 What happens during an asthma attack?

 The smooth muscles around the airways tighten and block the airflow.

 The walls of the airways swell and become narrower, blocking the airflow.

 The airways produce extra mucus, causing even more narrowing.

 Contraction and narrowing of the airways which impede airflow into the lungs.

 Sitting with the shoulders hunched over, neck extended with rapid open mouthed inhalations and exhalations (tachypnea)